COSC3020/theory-vs-practice-aerick-321/README.md

   reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.

-1- The input could be close to the worst case which is O(n) and that can cause a larger time
+1- The input could be close to the worst case which is O(n) and almost a list and that can cause a larger time

-2- the tree could be unbalanced
+2-

 3- there might not be enough memory so there is slower access to the main memory